kellegous/underpants/README.md

 get some extra peace of mind.
 This will block clickjacking, disable downstream HTTP caching, and turn on `Strict-Transport-Security` if HTTPS.

+For more granular access control, you can configure groups and their membership in the JSON file.
+Once groups are configured, routes will deny all users who are not a member of one of the authorized groups by default.
+The special `*` group can be used to allow any authenticated user access to the route.
+See `underpants.sample.groups.json` for a configuration sample.

 ## Running

 Just run it; it's an executable.